On Koebe-type functions for harmonic quasiconformal mappings: Properties of the family

 By \eqref{T5-3}, \eqref{T5-8}, \eqref{T5-4}, and \eqref{T7-1}, we obtain the assertions of Theorem \ref{T7}. \end{proof}

 \begin{rem} {\rm By setting $a=2$ and $\lambda\rightarrow 1^-$ in Theorem \ref{T7}, it coincides with the area theorem in \cite[p.
 90]{du}.} \end{rem}

-.05in {\bf Acknowledgements.} Z.-G. Wang was partially supported by the \textit{Natural Science Foundation of Changsha} under Grant no. kq2502003, and the \textit{Natural Science Foundation of Hunan Province} under Grant no. 2022JJ30185 of the P. R. China.
+.05in {\bf Funding.} Z.-G. Wang was partially supported by the \textit{Key Project of Education Department of Hunan Province}, and the \textit{Natural Science Foundation of Changsha} under Grant no. kq2502003 of the P. R. China.
 J.-L. Qiu was partially supported by the \textit{Graduate Research Innovation Project of Hunan Province} under Grant no. CX20240803 of the P. R. China.
 A. Rasila was partially supported by the \textit{Natural Science Foundation of Guangdong Province} under Grant no. 2024A1515010467 of the P. R. China, and the \textit{Li Ka Shing Foundation GTIIT-STU Joint Research Grant} under Grant no. 2024LKSFG06.

-The authors thank Dr. Zhi-Hong Liu and Dr. Xiao-Yuan Wang for their stimulating discussions on generalized harmonic quasiconformal Koebe functions.
+.05in {\bf Acknowledgements.} The authors thank Shengyu Li, Zhi-Hong Liu and Xiao-Yuan Wang for their stimulating discussions in the preparation of this paper.
+They also thank the referees and the editor for their valuable comments and suggestions, which were essential in improving the quality of this paper.

 .05in

 {\bf Conflicts of interest.} The authors declare that they have no conflict of interest.

 .05in {\bf Data availability statement.} Data sharing is not applicable to this article as no datasets were generated or analysed during the current study.